germainetan/travelnest/README.md

 ``docker-compose up``

--- you may have to wait a few minutes for the app to start up, if you see error like pika.BlockingConnection, please DO NOT force stop the container, this error is appearing simply bcos rabbitmq needs time to start up.
+-- you may have to wait a few minutes for the app to start up, if you see error like pika.BlockingConnection, please DO NOT force stop the container, this error is appearing simply because rabbitmq needs time to start up.

 ### Setting up KONG API Gateway